wemakefuture/n8n-nodes-0-codekit/README.md

 ## Version history

-The community node version 4.0 is based on 0CodeKit version 2.0.
+The community node version 1.0 is based on 0CodeKit (formerly 1SaaS) version 2.0.